semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 the `.semaphore/p1.yml` pipeline.
 Last, `.semaphore/p1.yml` auto promotes another pipeline that is defined using `.semaphore/p2.yml`.

-As the third pipeline is promoted by the second pipeline, we have linear path, which means that there are no splits.
+As the third pipeline is promoted by the second pipeline, we have a linear path, which means that there are no splits.

 There is a Docker image that is created in `.semaphore/semaphore.yml`.
-That Docker image needs to be accessible in both `.semaphore/p1.yml` and `.semaphore/p2.yml` using caching.
+That Docker image needs to be accessible from both `.semaphore/p1.yml` and `.semaphore/p2.yml` using caching.
 Additionally, `.semaphore/p1.yml` creates another Docker image that we also want to make available to `.semaphore/p2.yml` through caching.